actions/runner/docs/start/envwin.md

 ## Windows 10 and Beyond (64-bit)

-No known system pre-requisistes are known at this time.
+No known system prerequisites are known at this time.

-## Windows 7 to Windows 8.1 and Windows Server 2012 R2 (64-bit)
+## Windows 7 to Windows 8.1, Windows Server 2008 R2 SP1 to Windows Server 2012 R2 (64-bit)

 [PowerShell 3.0 or higher](https://msdn.microsoft.com/en-us/powershell/scripting/setup/installing-windows-powershell)